-Summaries: In NFG, summarize each of the sample essays in Chp.
-60: Arguments in a paragraph of no less than 100 words apiece.
+Summaries: In NFG, summarize each of the sample essays in 62: Arguments in a paragraph of no less than 100 words apiece.
 The first sentence of each summary should convey the essay's thesis or main theme.
-These essays include "Should Gamers Be Prosecuted for Virtual Stealing?," "Is Google Making Us Stupid?," "Of the 1%, by the 1%, for the 1%," "Anti-Intellectualism: Why We Hate the Smart Kids" and "Kenneth Cole Gets Schooled."
-Hence you should submit a total of five summaries.
-Compile them on the same MS-Word document and submit via Pilot.
-DUE DATE & TIME: Friday, Apr.
-1, 11 a.m.
+These essays include "Should Gamers Be Prosecuted for Virtual Stealing?," "Is Google Making Us Stupid?," "Our Fear of Immigrants" and "Anti-Intellectualism: Why We Hate the Smart Kids."
+Hence you should submit a total of four summaries.
+Compile them on the same document and submit via Pilot.
+DUE DATE & TIME: Friday, Mar.
+31, 9 a.m.

 Discussion: Select what you think is the most effective argumentative essay that you summarized in this module.
 Explain your answer in detail and cite specific examples from the text.
 250-500 words.
 DUE DATE & TIME: Friday, Apr.
 7, 9 a.m.

 Argumentative Essay: Submit via Pilot.
 DUE DATE & TIME: Friday, Apr.
 14, 9 a.m.